intelowlproject/docs/docs/IntelOwl/chatbot.md

 Ask in plain language and the assistant answers by calling read-only IntelOwl tools on your behalf:

 - search your jobs and show a job's details;
-- summarize a job or an investigation;
+- summarize a job — including IntelOwl's verdict on the observable — or an investigation;
 - show an investigation's job tree;
 - show a job's aggregated data model;
 - list the analyzers available on the instance;